syyunn/political-finanical-gains/README.md

 http://efa2011.efa-online.org/fisher.osu.edu/blogs/efa2011/files/APE_9_1.pdf
 -> information can be disseminated among agents and incorporated into security prices through trading by agents who are connected to the source of the information
-->  Yet little is known concerning the dissemination of private political information
+->  Yet little is known concerning the dissemination of private political information ->  In this paper, we test the hypothesis that hedge fund managers obtain and trade on private political information through their connections with lobbyists

 Coval, Joshua, and Tobias Moskowitz, 2001, The geography of investment: Informed trading and asset prices, Journal of Political Economy 109, 811ñ41